 Although Jordan has been preparing for the event for a year, his biggest fear is the thought of not finishing, rather than the more common concern of being stung by a scorpion.
 With entry fees, and travel costs coming to more than five thousand dollars, there's a lot at stake.
 "I've done all I can to prepare myself physically for the race, and I know I'm at the peak of fitness.
 On its own that's not enough - determination is everything.
-I'll make it, even if I have to craw!"
+I'll make it, even if I have to crawl!"

 (a) How many competitors are running in the race this year? (b) Who organised the first Marathon des Sables? (c) What items are given to all competitors?
 Give two details.
-[2] (d) Why do runners want to carry as little weight as possible? (e) According to the chart, how many times has the most successful competitor won the race? (f) What is David Kelly's biggest motivation while running? (g) What is different about the equipment that Marie is bringing with her on this race? (h) How does Jordan Smith train for running long distances? (i) What is Jordan most worried about? (j) What does Jordan think is the most important factor for success in the race?
-[1] [Total: 11]
+[2] (d) Why do runners want to carry as little weight as possible? (e) According to the chart, how many times has the most successful competitor won the race? (f) What is David Kelly's biggest motivation while running? (g) What is different about the equipment that Marie is bringing with her on this race? (h) How does Jordan Smith train for running long distances? (i) What is Jordan most worried about? (j) [1] What does Jordan think is the most important factor for success in the race? (k) How have runners prepared for the high temperatures?
+Give four details.
+[4] [Total: 15]